 Privets are very adaptable trees and shrubs.
 In fact, ligustrum plants thrive in full sun or partial shade.

 They tolerate most soil types, and with the exception of Chinese privets (Ligustrum sinense), they tolerate moderate amounts of salt in the soil.
 Don’t plant them near roadways that are treated with salt in the winter or on ocean-front property where the foliage is likely to be sprayed with salt.
 Privets also tolerate a moderate amount of urban pollution.
-You should also avoid planting ligustrum in poorly drained soil or areas where water accumulates.
+You should avoid planting ligustrum in poorly drained soil or areas where water accumulates as well.

 Avoid planting common privet (L. vulgare) because of its invasive nature.
 Common privet seeds are spread by birds that eat the berries.
 As a result, it has spread into wild areas where it crowds out native plants.